rostovks94/PokeAPI-Integration-Project/README.md

 - **Home Page**: Introduction to the application with a brief overview and a welcoming message.
 - **Search Page**: Search for any Pokémon by name to get detailed information including stats, abilities, and type.
-- **Team Builder**: Add Pokémon to your team and prepare for battles.
+- **Pokémon Battle**: Add Pokémon to your team and prepare for battles.

 ## Technologies Used